travier/fedora-coreos-matrix/README.md

 ## Registering new users

-Registration is disabled by default to avoid issues.
-You can login to the server and add accounts with:
+Registration is disabled by default for security and to avoid mistakes.
+If you want to create an instance with open registration, you can set the `SYNAPSE_REGISTRATION` value to `true` in your `secrets` file.

+Otherwise, you can still add accounts to an instance by running the following command directly on the server:

 ```
 $ sudo podman run --rm --tty --interactive \